rsiebes/sshoc-nl-cbs-projects-table-to-turtle/README.md

 # CBS Projects Excel to Turtle Converter

 A simple tool to convert CBS project data from Excel format to enriched Turtle/RDF format.
+This tool is intented to update the ['graph:cbs_publications'](https://kg.odissei.nl/odissei/odissei-kg/graphs)

 ## What it does